SethHartman13/Avrae-Aliases-Snippets/Aliases/rep/rep.md

         thresholds = []

+        # For each key that is below the current cc value
         for key in int_keys:

             if currentcc >= int(key):
                 thresholds.append(key)

+        # If there is at least 1 threshold breached, it will print out the rewards for that value
         if len(thresholds) > 0:
             for threshold in thresholds:
                 rewards.append(f"**{threshold} Points:**")
                 for item in global_dictionary[threshold]: